Euribor Interest Rates API vs Banks Interest Rate API: Which One Fits Your Financial Needs?

 - Macroeconomic Research: Economists can conduct research based on central bank rates to understand economic trends.

-In contrast, the Banks Interest Rate API is ideal for:
+Banks Interest Rate API is ideal for:

 - Real-Time Financial Applications: Developers can integrate the API into applications that require up-to-date interest rate information.